 Vent an Island Sink…and Other Tricky Spots

-Synopsis: Putting a sink in a kitchen island used to mean that you had to run a complicated plumbing vent loop up, down, and under the floor until you reached a wall where you could extend the vent line through the roof.
+Synopsis: Putting a sink in a kitchen island used to mean running a complicated vent loop up, down, and under the floor until the line ultimately could be vented through the roof.
 Enter the air admittance valve (AAV).
-This handy gadget is a one-way valve that allows air to enter when the sink is drained but keeps sewer gases trapped in the vent line.
+This handy gadget is a one-way valve that allows air to enter the drain line when the sink is drained while preventing sewer gases from entering the home.
 Lynn Underwood, a building official in Norfolk, Virginia, gives the pros and cons of AAVs.
-You’ll learn where you can use them, how to install them, and how to convince your building inspector if (s)he’s dubious.
+You’ll learn where you can use them, how to install them, and how to convince your building inspector if he or she is dubious.

 Adding a sink or a dishwasher to a kitchen island isn’t quite as simple as just tapping into the water supply and the drain line.
 You also need to vent the drain line (usually through the roof) to keep water in the sink trap.…